Apparently, Trump's Own Sister Thinks He Is Too Racist To Be President

 According to a copy of the book obtained by VICE News, Mary Trump's tell-all aims to uncover the psychological origins of her uncle’s “bizarre and self-defeating behavior.”
 Some highlights explore Trump’s relationship with his parents, as well as his alleged willingness to do things like cheat on the SAT.
 In a few notable excerpts, Mary compares Trump to a three-year-old, saying he "knows he has never been loved" and says that Trump's "ego is a fragile thing that must be bolstered every moment because he knows deep down that he is nothing of what he claims to be.”

-But perhaps most damning is the detailing of Trump's relationship with his sister, Maryanne, who is Mary Trump's mother.
+But perhaps most damning is the detailing of Trump's relationship with his sister, Maryanne, who is Mary Trump's aunt.
 The book asserts that Maryanne dismissed his presidential campaign in 2015, calling it preposterous, and saying, “This will never happen.”
 According to the book, Maryanne's jarring accusations against her brother extend to her stating that Donald Trump is too racist to be president.

 In 2015, after Trump referred to Mexican immigrants as “rapists” and said Mexico was “not sending their best” to America, Mary writes that Maryanne agreed that the “blatant racism” he displayed “would be a deal-breaker” for his winning the presidency.
 When Trump's campaign began to take off, with evangelicals endorsing him, it was greatly unsettling his sister.
 “White evangelicals started endorsing him.
 Maryanne, a devout Catholic ever since her conversion five decades earlier, was incensed.
 ‘What the fuck is wrong with them?’ the book says.
 ‘The only time Donald went to church was when the cameras were there.
 He has no principles.
 None!”